Sherif-Elfiky/cse15l-lab-reports/lab3.md

 # Part 1
-Code for an empty path:
+Code for an empty path on our search engine:
 ```
    if (url.getPath().equals("/")) {
             return "Lets add a string and search for it";
 ```
 What we see when we enter our server.
 Since the path is empty when we enter our server we see lets add a string and search for it.
+This prompts the user to use either the add or search functions described below.
 Here is a screenshot of what it looks like:
 ![11](11.png)